IA20200 Design Your Life (Online)

 Design Thinking is a human-centric creative problem-solving process.
 It offers a proven methodology and repeatable approach that can be used to identify new opportunities, solve problems, and develop innovative solutions.
 While it has usually been applied to the development of products and services, in this module, participants will apply the approach to design their own career and life goals.

-Over the course of the module, participants will reflect on their life so far, their values and sense of purpose.
+Over the course of the module, participants will reflect on their life so far, their values and their sense of purpose.
 Using a combination of creative and analytical tools they will work to develop insights into themselves and to map out their way ahead, acquiring a toolkit that can be used at any point in life to identify, evaluate and make informed career and life choices.
-Along with this, participants will meet guest speakers from a wide range of sectors who will share their own journeys and lessons learnt.
+Along with this, participants will be introduced to a wide range of stories and testimonies that can inspire their own life-shaping choices.
 Participants will also develop a community of peers in which to share ideas and hear how others are thinking about their own life and career questions.

-Our team of Entrepreneurial Specialists will introduce the students to the processes and tools that will enable the students to make creative and informed life and career choices for themselves.
+The module will introduce the participants to the processes and tools that will enable them to make creative and informed life and career choices for themselves.

 UCD INNOVATION ACADEMY